ReactiveX/RxPY/README.md

 You can contribute by reviewing and sending feedback on code checkins, suggesting and trying out new features as they are implemented, register issues and help us verify fixes as they are checked in, as well as submit code fixes or code contributions of your own.

 The main repository is at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY).
 There are currently outdated mirrors at [Reactive-Extensions/RxPy](https://github.com/Reactive-Extensions/RxPy/) and [CodePlex](http://rxpy.codeplex.com/).
-Please register any issues to[ReactiveX/RxPY/issues](https://github.com/ReactiveX/RxPY/issues).
+Please register any issues to [ReactiveX/RxPY/issues](https://github.com/ReactiveX/RxPY/issues).

 Note that the master branch is for releases only, so please submit any pull requests against the [develop](https://github.com/ReactiveX/RxPY/tree/develop) branch at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY/tree/develop).